GATX (NYSE:GATX) Issues FY 2022 Earnings Guidance

-GATX (NYSE:GATX – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+GATX (NYSE:GATX – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $5.500-$5.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.730.
 The company issued revenue guidance of -.

-Several equities research analysts have issued reports on the company.
-Sidoti upgraded GATX from a neutral rating to a buy rating and set a $130.00 target price on the stock in a research report on Wednesday, February 2nd.
-Wells Fargo & Company raised their price objective on GATX from $110.00 to $120.00 and gave the company an overweight rating in a research note on Monday, January 10th.
-StockNews.com began coverage on shares of GATX in a report on Thursday, March 31st.
-They set a hold rating for the company.
-Finally, Zacks Investment Research lowered shares of GATX from a strong-buy rating to a hold rating and set a $128.00 target price for the company. in a report on Tuesday, April 5th.
-Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $113.79.

-Several large investors have recently bought and sold shares of GATX.
-Squarepoint Ops LLC increased its holdings in GATX by 68.9% in the fourth quarter.
-Squarepoint Ops LLC now owns 3,960 shares of the transportation company’s stock valued at $413,000 after buying an additional 1,615 shares in the last quarter.
+Institutional investors have recently made changes to their positions in the company.
+Squarepoint Ops LLC increased its stake in shares of GATX by 68.9% during the fourth quarter.
+Squarepoint Ops LLC now owns 3,960 shares of the transportation company’s stock valued at $413,000 after buying an additional 1,615 shares during the period.
 MML Investors Services LLC increased its stake in shares of GATX by 4.0% during the fourth quarter.
-MML Investors Services LLC now owns 8,056 shares of the transportation company’s stock worth $839,000 after purchasing an additional 310 shares in the last quarter.
+MML Investors Services LLC now owns 8,056 shares of the transportation company’s stock valued at $839,000 after buying an additional 310 shares during the period.
 Stifel Financial Corp increased its stake in shares of GATX by 5.4% during the fourth quarter.
-Stifel Financial Corp now owns 11,965 shares of the transportation company’s stock worth $1,247,000 after purchasing an additional 613 shares in the last quarter.
+Stifel Financial Corp now owns 11,965 shares of the transportation company’s stock valued at $1,247,000 after buying an additional 613 shares during the period.
 LPL Financial LLC increased its stake in shares of GATX by 8.1% during the fourth quarter.
-LPL Financial LLC now owns 15,182 shares of the transportation company’s stock worth $1,582,000 after purchasing an additional 1,138 shares in the last quarter.
-Finally, Comerica Bank increased its stake in shares of GATX by 1.2% during the fourth quarter.
-Comerica Bank now owns 19,219 shares of the transportation company’s stock worth $1,961,000 after purchasing an additional 231 shares in the last quarter.
-Institutional investors and hedge funds own 93.49% of the company’s stock.
+LPL Financial LLC now owns 15,182 shares of the transportation company’s stock valued at $1,582,000 after buying an additional 1,138 shares during the period.
+Finally, Comerica Bank boosted its position in GATX by 1.2% during the fourth quarter.
+Comerica Bank now owns 19,219 shares of the transportation company’s stock valued at $1,961,000 after purchasing an additional 231 shares in the last quarter.
+Hedge funds and other institutional investors own 93.49% of the company’s stock.

 GATX Corporation operates as railcar leasing company in the United States and internationally.
 The company operates through three segments: Rail North America, Rail International, and Portfolio Management.
 It leases tank and freight railcars, and locomotives for petroleum, chemical, food/agriculture, and transportation industries.